Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Culture & Food

-- Tavira, Lagos Old Town, Olhão, Faro
+- Top bases: Tavira, Lagos Old Town, Olhão, Faro

 Best Car-Free Bases

-- Lagos, Albufeira Old Town, Vilamoura/Quarteira, Tavira
+- Top bases: Lagos, Albufeira Old Town, Vilamoura/Quarteira, Tavira

-- Tips: Choose central stays near marinas/old towns; trains link Lagos–Portimão–Tunes–Faro–Tavira–VRSA.
+- Why: Walkable centres near marinas and old towns; regional trains link Lagos–Portimão–Tunes–Faro–Tavira–VRSA.

 Practical Planning Tips